Understanding Performance Management Systems

 It involves a set of stages and processes that aim to set clear expectations, measure performance, provide feedback, and reward achievements.

-A performance management system, also referred to as PMS, is a systematic and strategic approach to managing employees’ accomplishments and improving their productivity.
+A performance management system (PMS) is a systematic and strategic approach to managing employees’ accomplishments and improving their productivity while enhancing performance management skills.

 It’s a continuous process that involves setting clear expectations and providing feedback.
 Moreover, it also consists of developing employees’ skills and competencies to achieve the organization’s goals.